yaguzmang/ICSS_coding_challenge/README.md

 ## The solution :bulb:
 ### Storing the data:
-The solution, accounting for the mentioned challenges, is a modified prefix Trie data structure.
+My solution, accounting for the mentioned challenges, is data structure similar to a Trie.
 This data structure solves the redundant data and lookups:

 ![](Images/data_structure.png)
-**Image 1** - Trie data structure
+**Image 1** - Data structure

 This data structure lowers considerably the memory usage as it inserts prefixes by only adding the non-existing numbers.
 It also allows handling any number of operators.
 As seen in the image, it is possible to differentiate operators by adding the operator:price pairs in the digit nodes.